King William Street, London

 King William Street is a street in the City of London, the historic nucleus and modern financial centre of London.
 It is a two-way street linking Lombard Street, at its northern end, with London Bridge, which marks the start of the start of the A3 route to Portsmouth.

 Geography

 King William Street runs from its northern end at a junction with Lombard Street by the church of St Mary Woolnoth, southeast to Monument junction, where it meets Gracechurch Street and Cannon Street.
 King William Street then continues south into London Bridge.
 The nearest London Underground stations are Bank and Monument; the former King William Street station was once sited on the road, at the corner of Monument Street.

 The road was built between 1829 and 1835 and is named after the reigning monarch of the time, King William IV.
-In 1902 it was the scene of the fatal stabbing of Arthur Reginald Baker by his lover Kitty Byron, at an entrance to the Lombard Street post office which at that time was located on King William Street.
+From 1844 to 1936 a Statue of William IV sat on a column in the street before being relocated to King William Walk in Greenwich.
+In 1902 King William Street was the scene of the fatal stabbing of Arthur Reginald Baker by his lover Kitty Byron, at an entrance to the Lombard Street post office which at that time was located on King William Street.
 Today, it houses a number of investment banks and City firms.